ib-ruby/ib-container/README.md

 ## ToDo

-* Implement adressing the ibgateway  application and enable the fix protocol
+* Implement addressing the ibgateway  application and enable the fix protocol

 ## CONTRIBUTING